theserverlessway/website/content/tools/formica/_index.md

 Formica supports all the standard AWS credential settings, so you can use profiles through the `--profile` option and set the AWS region with `--region`.
 If you provide no specific profile Formica will use the default profile.
 You can also use environment variables like **AWS_ACCESS_KEY_ID**.
 Take a look at the [AWS credentials docs](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) for more details on how to configure these credentials.

 ## Quick Start Guide

-You can also jump to the [in-depth docs](docs) for more information.

 You define your CloudFormation template through `*.template.(json/yaml/yml)` files.
 All files named `*.template.(json/yaml/yml)` in the current working directory will be loaded and merged into one large template file before being deployed.
 This makes it easy to split up your resource files and make each individual file smaller and easier to understand.
 You can mix `json` and `yaml` files in one directory, which is especially helpful when you start with an existing stack (e.g. one written in JSON) but want to slowly move resources into `yaml` files.